Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

 Introduction and Excerpt from "Thy Divine Gypsy"

-Paramahansa Yogananda’s poem from Songs of the Soul features a speaker who dramatizes the spiritual journey of an ardent worshiper of the Divine who sees the Creator everywhere.
-The speaker in this poem is asserting his desire to faithfully follow the uncharted path to the Divine Beloved.
+Paramahansa Yogananda’s poem from Songs of the Soul features a speaker who dramatizes the spiritual journey of an ardent worshiper of the Divine Reality who sees the Creator everywhere.
+The speaker in this poem is asserting his desire to faithfully follow his own uncharted path to the Divine Belovèd.
 As he moves through creation, he will enjoy all wholesome aspects of that creation.
-Most important for this speaker is that creation at every step and moment keeps this speaker's mind focused on the Divine Creator, without whom nothing could have been created.
+Most important for this speaker is that creation at every step and moment keeps his mind focused on the Divine Creator, without whom all the beauty he will experience could never have been created.

 . . .
 I will eat the food that chance will bring;